ludvigla/DiscovAir_data_explorer/README.md

 and spatial transcriptomics data obtained from LNG5 (distal airways) was paired with the "d_LowLeftPar" and "e_TopLeftPar" scRNA-seq data.

 Cell types with fewer than 50 cells were excluded from the scRNA-seq datasets and each cell type was downsampled to 250 cells to speed up computation.

+# Comments

+If the wrong tiles are loaded in the viewer, you might have to restart and proceed in a clean R session.